 When I was single living alone I cooked for myself all the time.
-I often made most of my meals on the grill because it was easy to whip up food for one.
+Often times I made most of my meals on the grill because it was easy to whip up food for one.
 Most of the time I probably made dinner 4-5 nights a week and the other nights I would be out with friends or making popcorn for dinner.
 Since I met my husband we take turns cooking or cook together.
 However, when he goes out of town for work I have ZERO desire to make dinner.
 It’s funny how things can change.
 When he is gone, dinner for me often times becomes smoothies or popcorn.
 Definitely nothing fancy or anything that takes more than 10 minutes!

 The last time he was out of town I knew I needed food for lunches and I was sick of eating out.
 Recently we had been on vacation and I was ready for homemade meals.
 So I started thinking about what I could whip together quickly.
 Often times I don’t get home until later so spending hours in the kitchen for me is not an option.
 Mostly soup becomes my go to quick meal.
 I had been craving some kind of tomato based soup but wanted a little more substance to it.
+And tomato cauliflower soup was concocted!

 When I make soups I try to load them with veggies so I can get a lot of servings into one meal.
-When I want to thicken soups naturally without the use of heavy cream or butter and flour I use beans.
+If I want to thicken soups naturally without the use of heavy cream or butter and flour I use beans.
 You can blend beans in a soup and it instantly thickens the soup.
 I thought I could do something similar with this recipe.
 Since I would be blending this soup all the way I figured I could add in other ingredients that you wouldn’t notice as well to get the nutritional benefits from them like celery and cauliflower.
 Cauliflower??
 I know.
 It sounds super weird but trust me, you don’t even know it’s in there.

 In our house we cook a lot with garlic.
 When I have a little extra time I love roasting garlic in the oven.
 It tastes so good just spread on a cracker.
 By roasting it in the oven it gets really sweet and soft.
 Plus you don’t have to worry about trying to pop all the cloves out of the shell.
 By slicing the top off the entire head of the garlic all you have to do is use a fork to pick out the cloves when it’s done.
 I used 2 whole heads of garlic in this soup, again trust me!

 One of my favorite snacks my dad would make us is roasted garlic and Boursin cheese.
 You spread that on some nice warm bread and it tastes so good.
 Boursin is a soft cheese with lots of herbs in it.
-Since I was adding the roasted garlic to my soup I decided to go back to my favorite snack and add in some of the cheese to my soup.
+Since I was adding the roasted garlic to my soup I decided to go back to my favorite snack and add in some of the cheese to my tomato cauliflower soup.
 Since the cheese has all the herbs in it you don’t have to worry about seasoning the soup too much.

 - 2 whole heads of garlic